kuntalgaurav2001/kuntalgaurav2001/README.md

 Role-based access and activity logs

-📬 Email Spam ClassifierA machine learning project that classifies emails as spam or not spam using NLP techniques.
+📬 Email Spam Classifier

+A machine learning project that classifies emails as spam or not spam using NLP techniques.
 Key aspects include:

 Text preprocessing (tokenization, stemming)